Simmons Bank Liberty Stadium: History

 In 2013, the Liberty Bowl and its setting received a $38 million facelift.
 It was repainted, and new lighting, new elevators, new turf, renovation of luxury boxes, better handicapped access, were added as part of the design by Memphis architect Tom Marshall of O.T.
 Marshall Architects.
 In addition, two new video boards were added, costing $2.5 million and including a Jumbotron, contributed by FedEx, which is headquartered in Memphis.
 In addition, 17 acre Tiger Lane was created as a green space for tailgating and community events.

+In 2021, Simmons Bank become the title sponsor for the stadium and renaming it from Liberty Bowl Memorial Stadium to become Simmons Bank Liberty Stadium.

+On May 12, 2022 officials revealed plans to renovate the stadium before the 2025 football season, costing around $200 million.
+Completed with help of architecture firm Populous, plans include the demolition and replacement of the west side tower and most of the west side of the bowl, new premium seating, renovation of the east side suites, and updating hospitality spaces around the stadium.
+Construction began after the 2023 football season; the Tigers and Showboats will continue to play in the stadium during renovations.
+Seating capacity will be temporarily reduced to 30,000, then restored to approximately 50,000 after the renovations are complete.

 On January 9, 2024, the City of Memphis transferred ownership of the stadium to the University of Memphis and contributed $120 million to renovations of the stadium, with an additional $50 million coming from FedEx chairman Fred Smith, and $50 million from the university.
-The renovations include the destruction and replacement of the west side tower and most of the west side of the bowl, new premium seating, renovating the east side suites, and updating hospitality spaces around the stadium.
-Permanent seating capacity will be reduced to approximately 50,000 upon completion of the project.

 Tenants

 Major tenants

 Since its opening, the stadium has hosted the Memphis Tigers football team from the University of Memphis.
 Before this, the team had spent 29 seasons at Crump Stadium.
 It was not the first time the team had played at the fairgrounds; before playing at Crump, the team had played two seasons there at a former park.
 As of the start of the 2006 season, the team had a 130-106-7 record at the stadium.

 Also since its opening, the stadium has hosted the Liberty Bowl game.
 It annually hosts teams from the SEC and Big 12 Conferences, with the American Athletic Conference as an alternate if neither conference can fulfill its bowl allotment.
 In the past, the winner of the Commander in Chief's Trophy, the Conference USA champion, and the Mountain West Conference champion have all been awarded automatic bids.

 The stadium is also the host of the "Southern Heritage Classic", a game between two historically black schools, University of Arkansas at Pine Bluff and Tennessee State University.
 The stadium also has hosted home games of the Tennessee Vols, Ole Miss Rebels, and Mississippi State Bulldogs.

 The Memphis Express of the Alliance of American Football played in the stadium for its sole season in 2019.

-The Memphis Showboats of the United Football League play in the stadium.
-The Houston Gamblers will played there as a hub team in 2023.
+The Memphis Showboats of the United Football League played in the stadium until folding after the 2025 season.
+The Houston Gamblers also played there as a hub team in 2023.